StanfordVL/sail-blog-new-post/_posts/2021-07-26-robomimic.md

 In this section, we briefly highlight the lessons we learned from our study.
 See the paper for more thorough results and discussion.

-### Lesson 1: History-Dependent Models are extremely effective.
+### Lesson 1: History-dependent models are extremely effective.

 {% figure %}
 <img src="{{ site.baseurl }}/assets/img/posts/2021-08-06-robomimic/lesson_1.png" class="postimagefourfifth"/>